Turkey Itinerary for 7 Days

 Getting Around in Turkey

-• Air Travel – Flights are quite affordable in Turkey.
-Driving takes up lots of time, so it makes sense to travel by air.
-Turkish Airlines and Pegasus are the two main airlines that operate flights to various cities.
+• Air Travel—Flights are pretty affordable in Turkey.
+Driving takes up a lot of time, so it makes sense to travel by air.
+Turkish Airlines and Pegasus are the leading airlines operating flights to various cities.

 • Train – Train travel in Turkey is generally limited and slow, though services are improving.

 • Bus – Buses are a popular and inexpensive mode of transportation in Turkey.
 Several bus companies offer both intercity and intracity services.
-The buses are comfortable and offer various amenities.
+The buses are comfortable and provide a range of amenities.

 Blue Mosque, Turkey Itinerary for 7 Days